 Every powerful application is built on a solid data structure.
 In Saasio, the foundation of your data is built in Data Tables.
 Think of a Data Table as a spreadsheet or a database table.
 It’s where you define the “shape” of the information you need to store.
 For example, a

-table would define that every user must have an email
+Users table would define that every user must have an email (Text), a password (Text), and a lastLogin (Date).

 What is a Data Table?